Extreme weather is battering the world. What's the cause? – DW – 05/17/2024

 Some scientists have already pointed to the effects of climate change, on top of ongoing warming from El Nino, to explain the floods.

-One study, published by the French group Laboratoire des Sciences du Climat et de l'Environnement, found the heavy rainfall that led to flooding could mostly be ascribed to human-driven climate change.
+One study, published by the French group Laboratoire des Sciences du Climat et de l'Environnement [Climate and Environment Sciences Laboratory], found the heavy rainfall that led to flooding could mostly be ascribed to human-driven climate change.

 WWA is working on its own study, but Otto says previous floods in the country were clearly linked to climate change.